htcf/docs/docs/software.md

 ### GUI Software

-As the HTCF primarily a batch queuing system for high-throughput processing of large amounts of data,  GUI application are not directly supported by the HTCF.
+As the HTCF is primarily a batch queuing system for high-throughput processing of large amounts of data,  GUI application are not directly supported by the HTCF.
 GUI application installation and setup on the HTCF are left to the end user.